MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-showastree-property.md

 ## Remarks

 To enable the tree view, in addition to setting **ShowAsTree** property, you must also set the **IndentationColumn** property.
-This property specifies an integer data type field in the source table that is used to control the indentation of records in the list.
+This property specifies an integer data type field in the source table.
+This field is used to control the indentation of records in the list.

-Optionally, you can set the **TreeInitialState** property to specifies whether the list displays collapsed or expanded when the list page opens in the client.
+Optionally, you can set the **TreeInitialState** property to specify whether the list displays as collapsed or expanded when the list page opens in the client.

+> [!NOTE]
-When you set this property to **true**, the **IndentationControl** property is ignored and the first column on the page is indented, regardless of the **IndentationControl** property.
+> When you set this property to **true**, if the **IndentationControl** property is set, it is ignored and the first column on the page is indented.

 ## Example

 ```
 repeater(Control1)
 {
-    IndentationColumn = NameIndent;
+    IndentationColumn = Indent;
     ShowAsTree = true;
     TreeInitialState = CollapseAll;